 Nutrients for growing cannabis plants in soil

 Just as humans require an appropriate and balanced diet,< our plants need it too and this nutrition should be provided regularly and in a balanced way both in terms of quantity and quality.
-Normally, the fertilisers for cannabis plants are available in either liquid or solid format.
+Normally, the fertilizers for cannabis plants are available in either liquid or solid format.

 Nutrients, Stimulants, PK Boosters...